Consuelo Kanaga: Family of Man

 Kanaga's best-known image, "She Is a Tree of Life to Them," was given its title by Edward Steichen when he selected it for the landmark Family of Man exhibition in 1955.
 The picture, from a study of migrant workers in Florida, portrays a slender black woman, framed against a white wall, who gathers her children to her with a tender gesture.

-She continued photographing through the 1960s, including a series of photographs of civil rights demonstrations in Albany, Georgia in 1963.
+She continued photographing through the 1960s, including a series of photographs of civil rights demonstrations in Albany, Georgia, in 1963.
 In 1974 Kanaga had a one-person exhibition at the Lerner-Heller Gallery in New York and in 1976, a small but important retrospective at The Brooklyn Museum.
 In 1977 she had an exhibition at Wave Hill, Riverdale, New York, followed by participation in an historical exhibition of the original f.64 group of photographers at the University of Missouri.

-On October 15, 1993 the first major retrospective of Consuelo Kanagas work was held at the Brooklyn Museum.
+On October 15, 1993, the first major retrospective of Consuelo Kanagas work was held at the Brooklyn Museum.
 The exhibition was titled, Consuelo Kanaga: An American Photographer and ran until February 27, 1994.
 The exhibition contained approximately 120 gelatin silver prints, many of which had never been seen before or published.
-They were all drawn from a cache of more than 2000 negatives and 340 prints left to the Brooklyn Museum in 1982 by the artists husband and painter, Wallace Putnam.
+They were all drawn from a cache of more than 2000 negatives and 340 prints left to the Brooklyn Museum in 1982 by the artist's husband and painter, Wallace Putnam.
 A fully illustrated catalogue published by the Brooklyn Museum in association with University of Washington Press accompanied the exhibition.
 The publication included an introduction by William Maxwell and essays by Barbara Head Millstein and Sarah M. Lowe.